-Previous Work: The FY 2022 staff activities are detailed below:
+Previous Work: The FY 2023 staff activities are detailed below:

-- Coordinated with MPO staff and oversight agencies to prepare for regularly schedule HAMPO committee meetings. - HAMPO staff attended a GAMPO meeting hosted virtually on September 28, 2021. - HAMPO staff attended annual transit subrecipient workshop virtually on September 9, 2021. - HAMPO provided the CORE MPO with a reciprocal opportunity to present updates at Policy Committee meetings. - HAMPO staff coordinated with the US Census Bureau for socio-economic data collection and development. - Facilitated and coordinated study activities and requests for information. - HAMPO staff provided the necessary consultation, analysis and staff support to conduct the federally mandated Metropolitan Transportation Planning process, and coordinated the process and products with the efforts of the LCPC, Georgia DOT, Liberty County and its municipalities, Long County, Liberty Transit, Coastal Regional Commission, Liberty Economic Development Authority, Federal Highway Administration and Federal Transit Administration. - HAMPO facilitated enhanced coordination with agencies and stakeholders in support of the 2045 MTP planning effort.

-HAMPO staff coordinated with peer MPOS within the Coastal Region on planning activities in the HAMPO area.
-Peer MPOS include the Coastal Region MPO and the Brunswick Area Transportation Study (BATS) MPO.
+- Coordinated with MPO staff and oversight agencies to prepare for regularly schedule HAMPO committee meetings. - HAMPO staff attended GAMPO meetings hosted virtually on September 28, 2022 and March 27, 2023. - HAMPO provided the CORE MPO with a reciprocal opportunity to present updates at Policy Committee meetings. - HAMPO staff coordinated with the US Census Bureau for socio-economic data collection and development. - Facilitated and coordinated study activities and requests for information. - HAMPO staff provided the necessary consultation, analysis and staff support to conduct the federally mandated Metropolitan Transportation Planning process and coordinated the process and products with the efforts of the LCPC, Georgia DOT, Liberty County and its municipalities, Long County, Liberty Transit, Coastal Regional Commission, Liberty Economic Development Authority, Federal Highway Administration and Federal Transit Administration. - HAMPO staff coordinated with peer MPOS within the Coastal Region on planning activities in the HAMPO area.
+Peer MPOs include the Coastal Region MPO and the Brunswick Area Transportation Study (BATS) MPO.

-FY 2023 Activities: HAMPO staff will work with GDOT and other agencies and jurisdictions to provide and maintain a coordinated, comprehensive, and continuous multimodal planning process.
+FY 2024 Activities: HAMPO staff will work with GDOT and other agencies and jurisdictions to provide and maintain a coordinated, comprehensive, and continuous multimodal planning process.
 Staff will perform the following actions:

-- Participate with GAMPO, CRC, Core MPO and other state and national organizations on the role of MPOs in statewide and metropolitan transportation planning, legislative actions impacting transportation planning, and funding. - Function as the local expert in transportation, assisting planning partners in transportation project development, sharing planning products, and providing a forum for regional decision making. - Host HAMPO policy, technical, and citizens committee meetings and HAMPO subcommittee meetings. - Facilitate and document coordination of study activities and requests for information. - Provide the necessary consultation, analysis, and staff support to conduct the federally mandated metropolitan transportation planning process. - Coordinate the transportation planning process with other MPOs, Georgia Department of Transportation, Georgia Ports Authority, Coastal Regional Commission, and other stakeholders.
+- Participate with GAMPO, CRC, CORE MPO and other state and national organizations on the role of MPOs in statewide and metropolitan transportation planning, legislative actions impacting transportation planning, and funding. - Function as the local expert in transportation, assisting planning partners in transportation project development, sharing planning products, and providing a forum for regional decision making. - Host HAMPO policy, technical, and citizens committee meetings and HAMPO subcommittee meetings. - Facilitate and document coordination of study activities and requests for information. - Provide the necessary consultation, analysis, and staff support to conduct the federally mandated metropolitan transportation planning process. - Coordinate the transportation planning process with other MPOs, Georgia Department of Transportation, Georgia Ports Authority, Coastal Regional Commission, and other stakeholders.
 This coordination may occur via telephone, electronic mail, and/or in-person meetings. - Coordinate with peer MPOs within the Coastal Region on planning activities in the HAMPO area.
-Peer MPOs include the Coastal Region MPO and the Brunswick Area Transportation Study (BATS) MPO. - Participate in Georgia Association of Metropolitan Planning Organization meetings and PL Funds Review Committee meetings typically scheduled in March and September at the GDOT Headquarters in Atlanta, GA or via teleconference. - Facilitate and make available annual update of System Performance Report. - Attendance at workshops and conferences pertinent to the MPO, including but not limited to GPA, GTA, AMPO, GAMPO, and APA. - Continue to coordinate with FHWA, FTA, GDOT, CAT as well as regional and local planning partners to implement Performance Based Planning and Programming according to published final rules, and to consult with other planning officials responsible for other types of planning activities. - Participation in FHWA Georgia Freight Partnership meeting(s). - Particiation in CORE MPO Regional Freight Plan meetings. - Participation in GDOT Freight Plan Update process.
+Peer MPOs include the Coastal Region MPO and the Brunswick Area Transportation Study (BATS) MPO. - Participate in Georgia Association of Metropolitan Planning Organization meetings and PL Funds Review Committee meetings typically scheduled in March and September at the GDOT Headquarters in Atlanta, GA or via teleconference. - Facilitate and make available annual update of System Performance Report. - Attendance at workshops and conferences pertinent to the MPO, including but not limited to GPA, GTA, AMPO, GAMPO, and APA. - Continue to coordinate with FHWA, FTA, GDOT as well as regional and local planning partners to implement Performance Based Planning and Programming according to the Infrastructure Invesement and Jobs Act (IIJA), published final rules, and to consult with other planning officials responsible for other types of planning activities. - Participation in FHWA Georgia Freight Partnership meeting(s). - Participation in CORE MPO Regional Freight Plan meetings. - Participation in GDOT Freight Plan Update process.

-• Correspondence, memoranda, presentations, white papers, informational flyers, and policy recommendations in support regional cooperation and coordination.
+• Correspondence, memoranda, presentations, informational flyers, and policy recommendations in support regional cooperation and coordination.

-FHWA, FTA, GDOT - Webinars, Conference Calls, Workshops, Committee Meetings

-GAMPO - Semi-Annual Work Sessions; PL Funds Review Committee Meetings GDOT, Liberty County, Long County, City of Hinesville, City of Flemington, City of Walthourville, City of Allenhurst, City of Riceboro, City of Midway, City of Gum Branch
+FHWA, FTA, GDOT - Webinars, Conference Calls, Workshops, Committee Meetings GAMPO - Semi-Annual Work Sessions; PL Funds Review Committee Meetings GDOT, Liberty County, Long County, City of Hinesville, City of Flemington, City of Walthourville, City of Allenhurst, City of Riceboro, City of Midway, City of Gum Branch

 1.1 Program Coordination

 Agency Federal \$ State \$ Local \$ Total \$

-FHWA 16,200.00 - 4,050.00 20,250.00
+FHWA 17,800.00 - 4,450.00 22,250.00